pyzo/pyzo/doc/yoton/channels.rst

   .. py:method:: yoton.Future.result_or_cancel(timeout=1.0)

     Return the value returned by the call.
-If the call hasn’t yet completed then this method will wait up to timeout seconds.
-If the call hasn’t completed in timeout seconds, then the call is cancelled and the method will return None.
+If the call hasn't yet completed then this method will wait up to timeout seconds.
+If the call hasn't completed in timeout seconds, then the call is cancelled and the method will return None.